mainmatter/mainmatter.com/_posts/2020-02-29-emberjs-website-rfc-to-launch.md

 The RFC mockup introduces a new slate color to mark a new era for Ember.
 The Ember red represents the community.
 The new slate stands for the professionalism and strong foundation in quality.
-In short, they are meant to symbolize that Ember's strength is represented by an amazing community and is there for business.
+In short, they are meant to symbolize that Ember's strength lies in its an amazing community and reliability for businesses.

-As you might have noticed, we are still lacking secondary colors, which are not settled yet and will become part of the second run of changes to the Ember.js website ecosystem.
+As you might have noticed, we are still lacking secondary colors, which are not settled yet and will become part of the second pass of changes to the Ember.js website ecosystem.

 ## Style guide